-Demand: 25% (4) of the commercial occupiers and 15% (11) of residential occupiers reported to be working or living in a Green Building.
-However, 16% (9) of residential occupiers indicated that they would be willing to pay an additional 2% to live in a resource and energy efficient Green Building, indicating robust demand for Green Buildings.
-These findings suggest that Indonesia's Green Building market has a large growth potential.
+Demand: 25% of the commercial occupiers and 15% of residential occupiers reported to be working or living in a Green Building.
+However, 46% of residential occupiers indicated that they would be willing to pay an additional 3% to live in a resource and energy efficient Green Building, while 58% indicated that they would be willing to pay 2% extra.